Threat-Events™, In-App Threat Intelligence in Flutter Apps with Obj-C & Java

-This guide walks you through integrating Appdome’s Threat-Events™ into your Flutter applications, offering a step-by-step approach to enhance mobile app security.
+This guide walks you through integrating Appdome’s Threat-Events™ into your Flutter applications, offering a step-by-step approach for enhancing mobile app security.

 Appdome Threat-Events is a robust threat-intelligence framework for Android and iOS apps.
 It consists of three elements: a Threat Event, the data from each Threat Event, and the Threat-Score™.